simo2409/backitup/README.md

-# Linux Server Backup Agent
+# backItUp: a Linux Server Backup Agent

 A Python-based backup agent for Linux servers that creates backups of MySQL/MariaDB databases and specified file directories.